-1. TEACHING AND LEARNING No Strategic Directions Key performance Indicator Baseline Targets Sources of verification Unit/Officer Responsible Assumptions and (KPI)/Measure FY20 FY21 FY22 FY23 FY24 FY25 , , , , , , , , , , , , , , , , , , , , Trospondio.
-Initiatives (111 1)/11/1045410 1120 1120 1 To improve i To improve the levels of competency of teaching staff and the quality of academic provision in order to produce versatile graduates, goods and services thereby contributing to national and international socio-economic development 1.1 Embrace technology and improve quality of content and lecture delivery. # of staff training programmes conducted to improve the learning environment 3 8 8 8 8 8 HR Records Deputy Registrar HR &Administrat ion The University supports continuous staff development of laptops acquired 4 5 5 6 6 6 Asset Register Dir.
+No Strategic Directions and Initiatives Key performance Indicator (KPI)/Measure Baseline Targets Sources of verification Unit/Officer Responsible Assumptions FY20 FY21 FY22 FY23 FY24 FY25 1 the levels of competen Iduates, goods and set 1.1 Embrace technology and improve quality of content and lecture delivery. # of staff training programmes conducted to improve the learning environment 3 8 8 8 8 8 HR Records Deputy Registrar HR &Administrat ion The University supports continuous staff development of laptops acquired 4 5 5 6 6 6 Asset Register Dir.
 ICTS Mechanisms are put in place for the security of the laptops. of Interactive boards acquired - 5 5 5 5 5 Asset Register Dir.
 ICTS The University budgets for the improvement of the quality of delivery % of programmes making a laptop a requirement for enrolment 30 50 70 80 100 100 Asset Register Dir.
 ICTS Availability of funding of teaching software acquired and installed 10 10 10 10 10 10 Licences acquired Dir.
 ICTS ICTS staff is innovative to identify and adapt open-source software.
 Industry partners willing to share software with the University

 1. TEACHING AND LEARNING No Strategic Directions and Initiatives Key performance Indicator Baseline Targets Sources of verification Unit/Officer Responsible Assumptions (KPI)/Measure FY20 FY21 FY22 FY23 FY24 FY25 1.2 Embrace technology and improve quality of content and lecture delivery. # of lecture theatres equipped - 1 2 - - - Asset Register Dir.
 ICTS Dir.
 PPW&E The need for properly equipped auditoriums is appreciated by all various University stakeholders % of staff utilising the e-learning platform for lesson delivery to be in % form 50 100 100 100 100 100 Minutes of the T&L Board and Faculty Records Dir.
-ICTS Both staff and students embrace the need and advantages of utilising the eLearning platform. % of programs with specialised equipment fully resourced 6 6 6 6 6 6 Departmental records HoDs' Levies are appropriated accordingly and funds are made available of anti- plagiarism software subscribed to - 1 1 1 1 1 Software acquired Dir.
+ICTS Both staff and students embrace the need and advantages of utilising the eLearning platform. % of programs with specialised equipment fully resourced 6 6 6 6 6 6 Departmental records HoDs' Levies are appropriated accordingly and funds are made available Embrace technolo # of anti- plagiarism software subscribed to - 1 1 1 1 1 Software acquired Dir.
 ICTS Some students are able to pay in foreign currency 1.3 Acquire books and other % of operational budget allocated to library resources 1% 3% 4% 5% 6% 7% Financial Statements Librarian Funds are disbursed as budgeted for.
 The University strives to

-1. T EACHING A AND LEARNING No Strategic Directions Key performance Indicator Baseline Tar gets Sources of verification Unit/Officer Responsible Assumptions and Initiatives (KPI)/Measure FY20 FY21 FY22 FY23 FY24 FY25 meets standard practice of the total budget. of titles acquired 700 1000 1000 1000 1000 1000 KOHA Database Librarian The library levy is disbursed in full as collected from the students. of e-resource platforms subscribed to 4 4 4 4 5 6 E-Resources databases Librarian The library levy is meaningful enough to cover part of the subscription expenses of library bodies affiliated to 2 3 4 5 5 5 Registration Documents Librarian Affiliation significantly contributes to the quality of teaching and learning.
-1.4 an ; # of peer evaluations per lecturer per year 2 2 2 2 2 2 Lecturers' annual report Chairpersons of Departments Peer evaluations are used.
+1. T EACHING A ND LEARNING No Strategic Directions Key performance Indicator Baseline Tar gets Sources of verification Unit/Officer Responsible Assumptions and Initiatives (KPI)/Measure FY20 FY21 FY22 FY23 FY24 FY25 meets standard practice of the total budget. of titles acquired 700 1000 1000 1000 1000 1000 KOHA Database Librarian The library levy is disbursed in full as collected from the students. of e-resource platforms subscribed to 4 4 4 4 5 6 E-Resources databases Librarian The library levy is meaningful enough to cover part of the subscription expenses of library bodies affiliated to 2 3 4 5 5 5 Registration Documents Librarian Affiliation significantly contributes to the quality of teaching and learning.
+1.4 cer and nt ons. # of peer evaluations per lecturer per year 2 2 2 2 2 2 Lecturers' annual report Chairpersons of Departments Peer evaluations are used.
 Conduct peer a student evaluations. % of student evaluations per lecturer per course 60 70 80 100 100 100 Lecturers' annual report Chairperson of Departments Feedback is given to both students and staff and follow up on improvement is made